 Maintain A Support System

-Having a tight knit group of people around you to lean on when times get hard, this is your support system.
-When choosing your people, it is a key factor to pick those that you trust the most.
+Having a tight-knit group of people around you to lean on when times get hard, this is your support system.
+When choosing your people, it is a key factor to pick those that you trust the most, like family.
 ADHD can feel overwhelming at times and to utilize the help needed with ADHD from your support system could be what it takes to push you forward during your hardest times.
 If your symptoms are particularly challenging, being social and talking to loved ones may seem like the last thing on Earth that you want to do.

 By reaching out, you are not only obtaining help with your ADHD symptoms, but also overcoming social anxiety and possibly even shyness.
 Don’t forget, your support system exists to do just that – support you.
 They are going to be there for you as you would be there for them.
 You will be able to accomplish much more in life when you feel like you have an adequate amount of support and compassion from others.